Overall Description:

 WORLD-CLASS LABORATORIES: The laboratories at Aalborg University are of the highest standard, and they play an important role in teaching.
 Students are able to work under the best laboratory conditions with access to the latest technology.
 RATED FOR EXELLENCE: Aalborg University was rated for excellence in the QS-ranking system and has received five stars certifying the world-class position of the university based on cutting-edge facilities and internationally renowned research and teaching faculty.
 Within Engineering and Technology, Aalborg University ranked as number 76 in 2015/2016 and as number 4 in the field of engineering educations (US News World Ranking).
 Moreover, according to Times Higher Education, Aalborg University is no. 25 in the Top 100 of universities established within the past 50 years and ranked as the fourth best in the world within engineering programs (and number 1 in Europe) in the MIT 2018 report.

-The Section for Sustainable Biotechnology (SSB) is one of the five sections of the Department of Chemistry and Bioscience of AAU.
+is one of the five sections of the Department of Chemistry and Bioscience of AAU.
 SSB was formed in 2008 out of the merging of two world-known research groups headed by Professors Lene Lange and Birgitte Ahring, respectively.
 It combines research within biotechnology, clean technologies, and renewable energy production to create results with high international impact, together with leading research institutions all over the world.
 The SSB platform consists of broad biotechnological disciplines – from microbial biodiversity analyses and advanced genetic engineering to process oriented biotechnology with the core research lying within the discovery and process field of modern biotechnology.

 Research in SSB deals with development of Biorefineries for the valorization of waste streams by means of enzymes and microorganisms for biotechnological purposes, including production of feed and food ingredients, 2nd generation bioenergy technologies, new technologies for renewable production of green chemicals, microbiological and molecular biological optimisation of biofuel production, screening for new enzymes and microorganisms, development of biorefineries for conversion of biomass to industrial ingredients, as well as the study of biodiversity in technical and natural ecosystems, relevant to biomass production and conversion.
 Besides, mixed microbial culture technologies are under development for the degradation of plastics (PE, PET, PP, etc).
 Moreover, an agreement with the chemical company FMC has been established to study the degradation of their pesticides and herbicides in the soil.

-AAU offers also an Oil and Gas Technology Master (Section of Chemical Engineering): in this international Master course (taught in English), students are trained in chemical engineering and focus on the processes required to extract oil and gas from the underground.
+(Section of Chemical Engineering): in this international Master course (taught in English), students are trained in chemical engineering and focus on the processes required to extract oil and gas from the underground.
 The education gives a thorough insight into the entire offshore sector, and dealing with topics such as the sub-industries' production of platforms, equipment and services as well as the actual extraction of oil and gas.
 The Oil and gas extraction requires (in addition to chemistry) knowledge of the underground and of technologies that can be used in extreme conditions.
 Geology, process technology, fluid mechanics and thermodynamics are therefore also included as essential elements of the education.
 As students increase their theoretical and experimental level considerably, they get a basic knowledge of the offshore industry: how it is organized and knowledge of key processes and equipment.
 They also learn to develop mathematical models to describe and simulate the current processes and to be able to use relevant modeling tools for planning and optimization.

 Main topics are: